directus/directus/docs/guides/headless-cms/live-preview/nextjs.md

 > {{ $frontmatter.description }}

-Live preview lets users see changes in their collection before publishing it and without the need to refresh the browser.
+Directus' Live Preview feature allows you to show changes in your website collection before publishing and without the need to refresh the browser.

 [Next.js](https://nextjs.org/) Draft Mode feature renders pages on request instead of build time and fetches draft content instead of the published content.